 - To source the best product at the best possible price

 - To maintain the availability of products at the minimum inventory and operating investment

 - To ensure a fair and unbiased process

 To achieve our mission we are constantly monitoring market place conditions for over 54,000 products.
 We conduct quarterly Business Reviews with our suppliers and end users.

-Central Processing is responsible for reprocessing reusable medical / surgical instruments and supplies in a manner that is safe, effective, and follows recommendations set forth by governing agencies.
-Central Processing Department serves all HCMC Clinics, nursing stations, operating rooms and affiliates.
+Central Processing is responsible for reprocessing reusable medical/surgical instruments and supplies in a manner that is safe, effective, and follows recommendations set forth by governing agencies.
+Central Processing Department serves all Hennepin Healthcare Clinics, nursing stations, operating rooms, and affiliates.
 The department has specialized expertise and direct responsibility for providing clean and sterile medical/surgical supplies and equipment to patient care areas.